FIS Secretary General

 After 10 years of working in the ski industry both during and after her competitive career, Sarah Lewis took over as Alpine Director of the British Ski Federation from 1990-1994 during which she served as the Alpine Skiing team captain at two World Championships and two Olympic Winter Games.
 In this period she also spent two years as a member of two FIS Alpine Committees.
 Sarah Lewis began working for FIS in 1994 and for four years served as Co-ordinator for the Continental Cups covering the series in Europe, North America, Far East, South America and Australia New Zealand.
 She became FIS Director in 1998, before being appointed Secretary General by the FIS Council at its meeting in Melbourne in 2000.

 Sarah Lewis served as Secretary General of the Association of International Winter Sports Federations (AIOWF) from 2000 to 2004 and has been appointed as the AIOWF delegate in the steering group of the SportAccord Convention since 2002.
 At the 2008 Olympic Games in Beijing (CHN) she chaired the World Anti-Doping Agency Independent Observers.
 She lectures on a regular basis to the International Academy of Sports Science and Technology (AISTS) and the World Academy of Sport.
 In 2006, Sarah Lewis was awarded the “Femme en Or prize” for her achievement of holding a leading position in the largest international winter sports federation.

-Ms. Lewis lives nearby to the FIS Headquarters, Oberhofen Switzerland.
+Ms. Lewis lives near the FIS Headquarters, Oberhofen, Switzerland.